Ebiroll/esp32_blackmagic/README.md

 https://github.com/markrages/blackmagic/tree/a1d5386ce43189f0ac23300bea9b4d9f26869ffb/src/platforms/esp8266

+# Changes
+ I merged JTAG support for riscv-esp32c3 however this is not tested.

+ If you connect an STM32 board and put it in boot mode, then you might be able to query some information with uart_scan.

+# Platform IO
+The latest changes are tested with ESP32-C3

+I also managed to build with an esp32-S3

+Yhen I had to preform a workaround, board = esp32s3-qio

 # Up to date BMP
 This repository is not updated with latest changes in BMP This other repository contains the latest version of BMP source https://github.com/Ebiroll/blackmagic